Happier Than Ever — The First Vinyl I Ever Bought

 Genres shift between pop, jazz, and electro, creating a blend that still feels like Billie, but in a new light.

 This was one of the first albums I ever listened to fully, intentionally.
-Not just random songs — the whole thing.
+Not just random songs, but the whole thing.

 And that’s why it became the first vinyl I ever bought.